 This delicious and filling sushi set meal at Miyazushi Hongu cost JPY1,000 - much less than ordering a la carte

-How much to budget for transportation to/from/along the Kumano Kodo?
+How much do you budget for transportation to/from/along the Kumano Kodo?

 Train ticket costs

 The JR Kuroshio Limited Express train from Shin-Osaka to Kii-Tanabe costs JPY6,010pp, and JPY7,660pp from Kii-Katsuura to Shin-Osaka (reserved seat in both cases as seat reservation for the train is mandatory).
 Tickets for the JR trains can be bought at the ticket machines at the train stations.
-Do bring enough cash though as the machines do not accept foreign credit/debit cards.
+Bring enough cash, though, as the machines do not accept foreign credit/debit cards.

-If you have purchased the JR Pass, the cost for the train to/from (most of) the Kumano Kodo access points will be covered by the pass (as long as you take JR-operated trains).
+If you purchase the JR Pass, the cost of the train to/from (most of) the Kumano Kodo access points will be covered by the pass (as long as you take JR-operated trains).

 Non-reserved seats are all you need to travel on the JR Kuroshio Limited Express train - the train is never full